MarwyXD/MarwyXD/README.md

 - 👋 Hi, I’m @MarwyXD
 - 👀 My bigest hobby is doing electronics, programing and so on.
-- 🌱 I’m currently trying to learn something about PLCs, how to program them and how to work with them, but thats what im currently doing in school, on my own i’m still learning new things
+- 🌱 I’m currently trying to learn how to program in some other platforms, like BASCOM
 - 💞️ I’m looking to collaborate on new electronics projects
 - 📫 I’m form Czech republic, but my posts will be only in (somehow trying to type it all good) english